impredicative/gitblobts/README.md

 `gitblobts` is an experimental Python package for git-backed time-indexed blob storage.
 Even so, a lock-in of the stored files with git is avoided.
-Moreover, so long as encryption is not used, a lock-in of the file contents with this application is also avoided.
+If encryption is not used, a lock-in of the file contents with this application is also avoided.

 Its goal is to ensure availability of data both locally and remotely.
 It stores each blob as a file in a preexisting local and remote git repository.